neil314159/portfolio-project-1/README.md

     ![Header](docs/heroimage.png)

 * Introduction & Statistics
-    * Here the user can learn the purpose of the site and the type of information they will learn.
+    * Here the user can see the purpose of the site and the type of information available.
 In this case, the best places to work from home in Ireland are ranked in a list.
-They are also provided with background information on changing attitudes to remote working to better inform them.
+They are also provided with background information on changing attitudes to remote working.

     ![Intro](docs/introstats.png)

 * Results
-    * There is a list of 5 places in Ireland ranked by how suitable they are for working from home.
-Each place has a card showing a picture of the area as well as information such as the cost of renting or buying a property, as well as the rate of crime and the amenities such as coffee shops available.
+    * This is a list of 5 places in Ireland ranked by how suitable they are for working from home.
+Each place has a card showing a picture of the area as well as information such as the cost of renting or buying a property.
 There are direct links provided to useful websites if the user wishes to search for property in the area.

     ![City](docs/citycard.png)

 * Resource Page
     * Here the user can see a gallery page with useful products for working from home.
-They can see pictures of the product, as well as clicking the links to be presented with options on where to buy them.
+They can view pictures of the product, as well as clicking links to be presented with options on where to buy them.
 These links open in a new tab.

     ![GalleryPage](docs/productlist.png)